bjoern-janson/adaptive-evolutionary-dynamics/README.md

 \Delta C > 0
 $$

-where

-$$
-C = \text{current capability}
-$$
+where $C$ denotes the system's current capability.

-However, some systems appear to undergo a deeper transition: they begin modifying the mechanisms responsible for producing future improvements.
+Some systems appear to undergo a deeper transition: they begin modifying the mechanisms responsible for producing future improvements.

-This framework studies that transition.

-The key distinction:
+The key distinction is

 $$
 \boxed{